HeardLibrary/linked-data/vanderbot/vanderpropertybot.md

 ## Running the script

 The script REQUIRES that you have Python 3 installed on your computer.
+It REQUIRES the [requests](https://docs.python-requests.org/en/latest/) and [pandas](https://pandas.pydata.org/) modules, which are not part of the Python Standard Library, so you may have to use PIP to install them prior to running the script.

-It is run at the command line by entering
+The script is run at the command line by entering:

 ```
 python vanderpropertybot.py